 Property History Quest Fee

 Because our researchers are volunteers donating their time, we can provide this research for a remarkably reasonable price.
-The basic fee for a Property History Quest is $125, with member discounts depending on your membership level:
+The basic fee for a Property History Quest is $150, with a 20% discount for members.

 Business Sponsors are also eligible for discounts based on Sponsorship Level.
 For details, see Sponsor Costs and Benefits.